Federico Gattoni

-Federico Agustín Gattoni (born 16 February 1999) is an Argentine professional footballer who plays as a centre-back for River Plate, on loan from La Liga club Sevilla.
+Federico Agustín Gattoni (born 16 February 1999) is an Argentine professional footballer who plays as a centre-back for Serie B club Ascoli.

 Club career

 Gattoni spent his early years at local team Club Chacabuco, before signing for San Lorenzo at the age of seven.
 He made his breakthrough into first-team football in October 2020, appearing for his senior debut in a goalless draw away to Argentinos Juniors in the Copa de la Liga Profesional on 31 October.
 He had been an unused substitute once in each of the preceding two years; for a 2018 Copa Sudamericana loss to Deportes Temuco and for a 2019 Primera División win over Godoy Cruz, with a debut being further delayed due to serious cruciate injuries suffered in both knees in 2017 and 2018.

 Gattoni scored his first senior goal on 14 November 2020 against Aldosivi.

-He made his debut for Sevilla in a 1–2 loss against Valencia CF in the opening day of the 2023-24 La Liga season.
+He made his debut for Sevilla in a 1–2 loss against Valencia CF on the opening day of the 2023-24 La Liga season.

 In January 2024, Gattoni joined Belgian Pro League club Anderlecht on loan for the remainder of the season.

 On 3 July 2024, Gattoni joined River Plate on loan with the option to buy.